bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 current current

 Description:
-`DBSZ` sets the allocated size and partitioning of a processing data buffer.
-Each processing buffer may be partitioned into multiple blocks of equal size such that the total number of data points in all blocks does not exceed 32768.
-By partitioning the data buffer into two or more segments, multiple data sets may be similarly processed using a single RNMR command.
-This "vector processing" capability allows multidimensional processing to be performed many blocks at a time at a considerable savings in computation time due to the reduction in the number of commands that must be interpreted by RNMR.

-The first parameter, buf selects which data buffer is to be resized.
-If this parameter is omitted, RNMR will prompt for its value with a default of 1.
-The allowable values of buf are 1 and 2, thus `DBSZ` can resize only the two processing buffers.
-Note that buffer 1 is the visible processing buffer.

-The second parameter, size sets the allocated size for each block of buffer buf.
-If this parameter is omitted, RNMR will prompt for its value with the current allocated size as the default.
-The user may enter any integer from 0 to 32768 for size; a size value of 0 is interpreted as 32768, the maximum permissible data buffer size.

-The last parameter, nblk sets the number of blocks into which data buffer pro is to be divided.
-If this parameter is omitted, RNMR will prompt for the number of blocks with the current nblk as the default.
-The user may enter any positive integer including zero for nblk.
-A value of zero for this parameter requests that NBLK be set to 32768/SIZE, which gives the maximum possible number of data blocks for a given choice of size.
-If both size and nblk are set to zero (`DBSZ * 0 0`), then the appropriate data buffer is partitioned into one block of allocated size 32768.
-If no modifications were made to size or nblk, `DBSZ` does nothing.
-Otherwise, RNMR verifies that SIZE X NBLK does not exceed the maximum data buffer size of 32768.
-Once either the size or number of blocks of the selected data buffer has been modified, the active size of the buffer is set to its allocated size and the active number of blocks is set to 1.
-Later on, the active size may be decreased below the allocated size and the number of blocks may be increased.
-After the size and partitioning have been modified, the data buffer is filled with zeroes.
-If the selected processing buffer buf is currently visible, `DBSZ` updates the display.
+`DBSZ` sets up the partitioning of a [processing buffer](syntax#buffers) into blocks.
+The number of blocks and the block size for the specified buffer will be set.
+This allows loading and processing multiple data sets in the processing buffer at once.
+This can reduce the overhead from interpreting RNMR commands when processing a large number of data sets.
+The buffer will be zeroed after it is partitioned.

+If no buffer is specified RNMR will prompt for it with 1 (the visible processing buffer) as a default.
+If the size or number of blocks is omitted RNMR will prompt for them with their current values.
+If the specified size is not a power of two the actual block size will be the next power of 2.
+The total combined size of all of the blocks must not exceed the maximum buffer size of 32768.
+If the size is set to 0 RNMR will use the maximum possible block size of 32768.
+If the number of blocks is set to 0 RNMR will use the largest possible number of blocks such that the total size does not exceed the maximum buffer size.
 ## DCDB
 Convert block indices to values